Skip to content

 • Generated new articles with a category field

-In the next tutorial, we will add a content into the news page of the app, and display the articles in a grid layout.
+In the next tutorial, we will add content into the news page of the app, and display the articles in a grid layout.